fommil/fpmortals/manuscript/wip.md

 1.  perform instance equality `.eq` before applying the `Equal.equal`, allowing for shortcut equality between identical values.
-2.  `.foldRight` allowing early exit when any field is `false`. e.g. if the first fields don't match, we don't even request the `Equal` for remaining values.
+2.  `.foldRight` allowing early exit when any comparison is `false`. e.g. if the first fields don't match, we don't even request the `Equal` for remaining values.

 {lang="text"}
 ~~~~~~~~